Hyperion-BT/helios-book/src/api/reference/networkemulator.md

 # `NetworkEmulator`

 A simple emulated [`Network`](./network.md).
-This can be used to do integration tests of whole DApps.
+This can be used to do integration tests of whole dApps.
 Staking is not yet supported.

 ## Constructor